pdjr-archive/venus-signalk-tank-service/README.md

    INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalk_192_168_1_2_3000_0_4
    ```
    If the output isn't what you expect, then check that the tank data
-   is actually available in Signal K and make sure that the values
+   is actually available in Signal K and make sure that the values you
-   you supplied for SIGNALK_SERVER and SIGNALK_TANKS are correct.
+   supplied for SIGNALK_SERVER and SIGNALK_TANKS are correct.

-5. With ```signalktank.py``` running you should see your configured tanks
-   displaying on the Venus GUI.
-   If you have a CAN connected multi-channel tank sensor on your system then
-   it will still apear in the GUI at this point.
-   Stop the program using 'ctrl-C'.

-6. Run ```setup``` to review and confirm some trivial system modifications
+6. Terminate ```signalktank.py``` and run ```setup``` to review and
+   confirm some trivial system modifications designed to tweak the
-   designed to tweak the Venus GUI interface and make ```signalktank.py```
+   Venus GUI interface and make ```signalktank.py``` execute
-   execute automatically when Venus boots.
+   automatically when Venus boots.
    All the actions taken by setup are reversible.
    ```
+   ^C
    $> ./setup
    ...
    ```